-‘Young and The Restless’ Casting News: New Love for Abby?
-Ryan Ashton Debuts May 18
+‘Young And The Restless’ Casting News: New Love For Abby?
+Ryan Ashton Debuts In May 18

 — Devon Akin (@DevonAkin85) April 26, 2017

-Secret Project Could Bring New Love for Abby
+Secret Project Could Bring New Love For Abby

-Abby just met with her uncle Jack Abbott (Peter Bergman) on a recent episode of The Young and The Restless and this is the launching point for what will bring handsome Zack to Genoa City.
-Remember, Abby told Jack the building she bought was intended to be a business incubator but she cheated and slid it past her dad.
+Abby just met with her uncle, Jack Abbott (Peter Bergman), on a recent episode of The Young and The Restless and this is the launching point for what will bring handsome Zack to Genoa City.
+Remember, Abby told Jack the building she bought was intended to be a business incubator, but she cheated and slid it past her dad.

 Jack to Abby: "Make me a partner!
 I want in on this tech incubator!"